 - To configure Live Services to send update reports to one or more people, in the Email Addresses field, type the email addresses as a comma-separated list, for example, email@example.com,firstname.lastname@example.org,email@example.com

 - (Optional) To receive messages in HTML format rather than plain text, select HTML Format.

 The time and date of the next scheduled Live synchronization based on the configured interval for checking is displayed.

-Instead of waiting for the next scheduled resource cycle, this option forces Live to begin immediate synchronization of the subscribed resources in this instance of NetWitness Suite.
+Instead of waiting for the next scheduled resource cycle, this option forces Live to begin immediate synchronization of the subscribed resources in this instance of NetWitness Platform.
 One use for this is to see the immediate impact of a configuration change.
 For example, a new service has been added, or new resources have been toggled for automatic deployment.
 The scheduled synchronization could take place hours later if Live Services is set to synchronize a few times a day.

 - Threat Insights

 - Analyst Behaviors